Multipurpose Electric Kettle: Complete Guide for Indian Homes (2026)

 | Monthly cost (30 days) | Rs 120-240 | Rs 480-960 |

 This math works best for 1-2 person meals.
-If you cook large batches for a family of five, a gas stove is more efficient because it heats bigger pots faster.
+If you cook large batches for a family of five, a gas stove works better.
+It heats bigger pots faster.

 How to Use Your Multipurpose Cooker (First Time)